(Searches and filters our Q&A list below).

 We have joined forces with the Lloyds Pharmacy Online Doctor so you can now purchase your malaria tablets on line and have them delivered direct to your door.
 Any commission we receive from sales will be donated to our School Development Fund.
 Please click the following link to access the service: Lloyds Pharmacy - Online Doctor

-For up-to-date advice visit the World Health Organisation at www.who.int/ith and the Department of Health leaflet (Ref T7.1) “Health Advice to Travellers” is available free from your GP, travel agent or can be downloaded at www.dh.gov.uk
+For up-to-date advice visit the World Health Organisation at www.who.int/ith and the Department of Health leaflet (Ref T7.1) “Health Advice to Travellers” is available free from your GP, travel agent or online.

 Q: Do I need a visa to visit The Gambia?

 For British passport holders, visas are not required for entry into The Gambia.
-You must be travelling on a full 10 year British passport, valid for at least 3 months beyond the date of arrival back in the UK.
+You must be travelling on a full 10 year British passport, valid at least until the date of arrival back in the UK.

 One way travel to The Gambia is not permitted for British passport holders without the correct documentation.
 Please check with the Gambian High Commission for more details.